 Our two-stage least squares (2SLS) regressions are just identified, with one endogenous regressor and one instrumental variable.
-Specifically, in the first-stage, we regress robot density ($\ln robot{jt}$) at the two-digit industry level in the United States on lagged average robot density ($\ln robot{jt-1}^{EURO5}$) in the EURO5 group in the corresponding industries, controlling for industry and year fixed effects.
+Specifically, in the first stage, we regress robot density (in log units) at the two-digit industry level in the U.S. on lagged average robot density (also in log units) in the EURO5 group in the corresponding industries, controlling for industry and year fixed effects.
+In the second stage, we regress our measures of U.S. industry concentration on the predicted logged robot density from the first stage.